 Photography Mistakes to Avoid in Your Website

-In addition to using the wrong type of photos(stock photos, for instance), there are other mistakes that you might make in regard to your website.
+In addition to using the wrong type of photos(stock photos, for instance), there are other mistakes that you might make in regards to your website development.
 These can derail your efforts, reduce the quality of your user experience, and drive down your results.

 - Too Many Pictures – Using too many photos is just as bad as using the wrong photos in the first place.
 It makes your website feel cluttered and dense and makes it difficult to navigate.